NeilBacs/DataEngineeringProjects/DataModelingInSQL.md

 );
 ```

-### Now inserting data in relational database is complete.
+#### Inserting data in relational database is complete.
 We can now perform queries that we want
-### Now the next step is create visualizations in PowerBI
+#### Now the next step is create visualizations in PowerBI